 Both of my cast iron and stoneware Le Creuset au gratin dish is made in the quince color.
 However, there is some differences when you look at them side by side.
 The interior of the stoneware version has a more rich and warm color.
 This gives the dish a more inviting home feel.
 The Cast Iron version has a more cold sandy look to it.

 At the exterior, the stoneware yellow has a gentle gradient of dark yellow to light.
 The cast iron version has no gradient with just the same yellow throughout.

-Comparing the two Au Gratin Dish together, what is interesting is that the Stoneware version is bigger both in length and width.
+Interesting enough, the Stoneware version is bigger both in length and width.

 Le Creuset Au Gratin Stove Top Compatibility

 I would say this is where the cast iron shines.
 Unfortunately the stoneware is not stove top compatible.
 If you want to warm up a dish or perform initial cooking on the stove top, you would be out of luck.
 The stoneware gratin pan can only be used in the oven.
 Whereas the cast iron version can be used both on the stove top and oven.